 When an insurance company assumes a small business’ (under 50 lives) full health and dental risk from $1 to $3,500, the premium is high.
 Under the Stop Loss conditions, where the risk and expenses for an insurance company start only after the first $3,500 per employee per year for eligible medical and dental expenses, the results employers could see is their costs reduced significantly to as much as 10% – 40% from that of traditional group medical and dental insurance.

-A small transportation company in Ontario with approximately 70 employees, over the past three years faced a number of challenges which involved sky rocketing group insurance plan premiums increasing annual at 10%.
-In a competitive industry with only 5% profit margins the company had to take immediate action.
+A small transportation company in Ontario with approximately 70 employees, over the past three years, faced a number of challenges that involved skyrocketing group insurance plan premiums increasing annually at 10%.
+In a competitive industry with only 5% profit margins, the company had to take immediate action.
 This company outlined that it wanted to achieve two objectives when reviewing its group insurance plan.

 1) Provide an enhanced medical and dental plan that would be attractive to new and existing personnel.

-2) Maintain and if possibly reduce expenditures on its balance sheet.
+2) Maintain and if possible reduce expenditures on its balance sheet.

 After a thorough consultation, the corporate benefits program was reengineered to meet the company’s objectives.
 This was accomplished by modifying the existing fully insured group plan to an ASO and insured model.
 After the new solution was implemented, annual premiums went from $403,562 to $239,706, a 40% savings in year one of the new plan and in year two the premiums for ASO and insured plan increased by 5.5% instead of the10% premium increases seen by the traditional group insured plan.

 Regardless of whether employers continue with traditional group insurance plans or adopt the ASO model, employers need to review their plan designs and understand where employee spending is occurring.
-It is strongly recommended that the employer include Stop Loss insurance coverage with a reputable provider along with a pooled out of province, out of country travel insurance program.
-Now with the ASO model the cost of benefits are directly claim driven versus premium driven of the old traditional insurance carrier plan model.
+It is strongly recommended that the employer include Stop-Loss insurance coverage with a reputable provider along with a pooled out of province, out of country travel insurance program.
+Now with the ASO model, the cost of benefits is directly claim driven versus premium driven off the old traditional insurance carrier plan model.

-Third party administrators and insures will report all claims by employee by category (drug, dental, paramedical, hospital, vision) to the employer.
-In accordance with PIPEDA the employees’ names are not disclosed due to federal privacy laws.
+Third-party administrators and insurers will report all claims by the employee by category (drug, dental, paramedical, hospital, vision) to the employer.
+In accordance with PIPEDA, the employees’ names are not disclosed due to federal privacy laws.
 With this information, employers together with their administrators are tooled to act to control skyrocketing medical and dental costs.
 If an employee or their family has large drug claims, a drug cost management program can be initiated.

-While it is recommended, if the employer chooses not to include stop loss insurance coverage in their ASO program there are additional provincial funded drug programs that employees can access that have high drug utilization.
-This falls outside of the scope of employer provided coverage but represents an additional option that individuals can access when drugs are not covered by their employer.
-In the case of Trillium, Ontario’s Provincial drug program, residents must pay an out-of-pocket deductible based on their family net income and the number of their dependant children.
+While it is recommended, if the employer chooses not to include stop-loss insurance coverage in their ASO program there are additional provincial funded drug programs that employees can access that have high drug utilization.
+This falls outside of the scope of employer-provided coverage but represents an additional option that individuals can access when drugs are not covered by their employer.
+In the case of Trillium, Ontario’s Provincial drug program, residents must pay an out-of-pocket deductible based on their family net income and the number of their dependent children.
 The Provincial drug formula is reviewed regularly and not all drugs are covered by these provincial funded drug plans.

 Lastly, adopting the ASO model allows employers to provide either Health Spending Accounts (HSA’s) or enhanced benefits for key executives within an organization.
 An ASO can be structured to provide varying reimbursement limits to different classification of employees (i.e. exec, part-time staff, etc.).
 Each employee classification can be assigned an annual reimbursement limit, with different classes of employees with differing reimbursement limits.